The future of diverticular disease research

 Discovering your priorities for diverticular disease research, Guts UK and Bowel Research UK.

-1 in 3 people will be affected during their lifetime.
+1 in 3 people will be affected by diverticular disease during their lifetime.
 And this number is increasing.
 Yet research priorities haven’t been decided…until now!

 Guts UK has previously completed Priority Setting Partnerships (PSP) into pancreatitis and Irritable Bowel Syndrome (IBS).
 These projects helped decide the top 10 research priorities for the conditions and help inform the future research that Guts UK invests in.